zwegner/codegen/README.md

 For a more powerful alternative, take a look at [astor](http://github.com/berkerpeksag/astor).

-This library currently only supports python 2.
-Python 3 support is being worked on but still unfinished
+The library is able to correctly round-trip the python standard library for both python 2.7 and 3.4 in normal operation.
+Line-number correct compilation works largely, but still has a few oddities.

 ## License